SachinVedGupta/Miti/README.md

+# WON THE BEST MUSIC HACK AT HACK MIT (WENT TO BOSTON TO COMPETE)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.